attocash/docs/integration/node-voter.md

 | `ATTO_SIGNER_MANAGEMENT_PORT` | Port for health checks and metrics for the signer.                             | `9091`                                                                                                     |
 | `ATTO_SIGNER_CAPABILITIES`    | Comma-separated list of actions the signer is allowed to perform.
 For a voter: | `CHALLENGE,VOTE`                                                                                           |

+## Minimum Requirements

+The minimum requirements for running a voter node are:

+- A stable internet connection
+- 1 CPU core (10 years old or newer)
+- 1 GB of RAM

 ## Kubernetes Example

 The following examples demonstrate deploying a Voter Node on Kubernetes.
 They assume: